svenpet90/instagram/README.md

 likely to change, or even change drastically.

 # TYPO3 Extension "instagram"
-TYPO3 Extension to display a users instagram feed in a TYPO3 Website.
+TYPO3 Extension to display instagram posts/feeds in a TYPO3 Website.

 Creates and auto-refreshes long-lived api access tokens, imports instagram feeds/posts as entities to the database and output feeds/posts via